 - Make a well in the center of the dry ingredients and pour in 1 cup of the buttermilk and melted butter.

-- Turn the dough out onto a clean, lightly floured work surface.
-Fold the dough in half a few times, making a quarter turn between each fold.
-Transfer the dough to the prepared baking sheet and form into an 8x8 inch square, about 1-inch thick.
+Gather the dough in your lightly floured hands and gently mold into a ball, Transfer to the prepared baking sheet and gently form into an 8x8 inch square, about 1-inch thick.

 - Flour a large knife or pizza cutter and cut the biscuits into 9 or 12 pieces.
 Do not separate the dough but leave them attached to one another.

 - Brush the tops of the biscuits with milk and sprinkle with coarse sugar if desired.

 Bake in the preheated 425 degree oven for 23-30 minutes or until golden brown.

 - Remove and allow the biscuits to cool while preparing the sauce.

 Combine 1 cup of the remaining blueberries, 1/3 cup of sugar and 2 tablespoons water in a medium saucepan.
 Bring to a boil and simmer until the blueberries pop and the sauce thickens.
 Remove from the heat and stir in the remaining 1 cup of blueberries and the lemon juice.